ausdebating/constitution/constitution.rst

 #.
 Any member of the association is entitled to attend any general meeting.
 #.
 Any member of the association is entitled, insofar as the chair of the meeting allows, to bring to attention any business relevant to the Assocation, or to submit a motion to be voted on by the association.
 #.
-Any member of the association is entitled, insofar as the chair of the meeting allows, to comment on business raised by virtue of Section 25, Subsection 2.
+Any member of the association is entitled, insofar as the chair of the meeting allows, to comment on business raised by virtue of the above.

 Annual general meetings - holding of